hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 - `README.md`: the index README file.
 - `Dockerfile`: the build template for Docker image.

-The command requires names of connector and module.
+The command requires names of the connector and module.
 By default, the tool creates a new folder with the connector name.
-If you want to customize the path, or generate files in the current folder. use `--output` (`-o`) argument.
+If you want to customize the path or generate files in the current folder. use `--output` (`-o`) argument.

 ```bash
 ndc-go-sdk init -n example -m github.com/foo/example -o .